sadick-yakubu/odin-recipes/README.md

 # odin-recipes
-This a project taken on the odin project
+This is a project taken on the odin project.
-This a basic recipe site
+This is a basic recipe site.
 ## Languages used so far
 HTML